 Routine Fireground Contaminants: Many fire combustion products including hydrocarbons, polynuclear aromatic compounds, metals such as cadmium and chromium, acids and soot - are hazardous to the firefighter.
 These substances can become embedded in the fibers of your Footwear, penetrate inner layers, and enter the body through, absorption, inhalation, parenteral contact and ingestion.
 In addition, particulates and other products of combustion can reduce the flame resistance of your Footwear and increase their ability to conduct electricity.
-Such contaminates may not always be visible.
-To reduce the risk of long-term harm from hazardous substances present in the products of fire combustion, or hazardous chemicals, you MUST wash your Footwear regularly, if exposed to fireground environments.
+To reduce the risk of long-term harm from hazardous substances present in the products of fire combustion, or hazardous chemicals, you MUST wash your Footwear.